rubyfu/RubyFu/required_gems.md

 # Required Gems

 Install main required gems in one line.
-Later will be more

 ```
-apt-get -y install ruby ruby-dev libpcap-dev
+gem install pry
 ```
 To run pry with best appearance
 ```
 pry --simple-prompt
 ```

+> **Note:** Most of our example will be executed on pry so please consider it as main part of our environment.